tillyninjaspace/sailor_moon/README.md

-Pretty Scouts is a resource for Sailor Moons fans to find all the manga from the anime Sailor Moon.
+Pretty Scouts is a resource for Sailor Moon fans to find all the manga from the anime Sailor Moon.

 Tech Stack: React with hooks, data from Jikan public API, Express, Node, NodeMailer, Heroku, CSS & HTML and a dabble in Redux,